 The Company continues to satisfy the requirements of the Autorité de Contrôle Prudentiel et de Résolution as a Recognised Clearing House in France, and the requirements of all other regulatory bodies to whose rules the Company is subject.
+LCH SA is especially authorised as a Central Counterparty to offer services and activites in the Union in accordance with the European Markets Infrastructure Regulation (EMIR).
 It provides central counterparty services in respect of a broad range of cash and derivative products traded on platforms or in OTC markets in Europe.